+Table 1 – Table comparing figures for EGI events in PY1 and PY2

 Collaboration with NGIs and other bodies

-EGI is very active in the e-Infrastructure dissemination landscape and is part of a communications working group run jointly by TERENA, DANTE and EGI, and has regular meetings with the communication representative for e-IRG.
+EGI is very active in the e-Infrastructure dissemination landscape and is part of a communications working group run jointly by TERENA, DANTE (Delivery of Advanced Network Technology to Europe) and EGI, and has regular meetings with the communication representative for e-IRG.
 Joint dissemination efforts run through the majority of the MoUs signed with EGI and EGI-InSPIRE and summary reports of these activities have been generated.

 Since November 2011, NA2.2 has also worked with the NGIs through the virtual Teams.
-A Virtual Team has been established in order to coordinate on NGI participation in the EGU event to reach out to current users of the infrastructure in the earth sciences field.
+A Virtual Team has been established in order to coordinate on NGI participation in the European Geophysics Union event to reach out to current users of the infrastructure in the earth sciences field.
 A further Virtual Team was also set up to work with the NGIs to contribute organisational and people profiles, together with local success stories to the EGI website.
 The Virtual Team set up to work with the NGIs to contribute organisational and people profiles to the EGI website closed at the end of PQ7 and the content will be launched with the new website.
+Reports on the virtual teams are included in Section 7 below.

-NGIs also report their national activities through the quarterly reports.
+NGIs also report their nationally focused EGIactivities within the EGI-InSPIRE project through the quarterly milestone reports.
 During PQ5, e- ARENA hosted a stand at a session of the State Panel on high technology and innovations, devoted to the development of scientific research infrastructures of “mega science” facilities, chaired by the Prime Minister of the Russian Federation V.V.
 Putin “Grid at JINR” presented Google Earth dynamic overlays for WLCG and showed the experiments.
 The UK team established the Community Champion Programme in the UK, which included establishing the network, holding a one day workshop and coordinating fortnightly meetings of the Champions, who are disseminating their expertise to Champions in other research fields.

 IGI followed up the EGI User Forum in Vilnius EGI-UF by presenting the materials produced at an IGI/NGI workshop in Italy.
 IISAS produced a website for the 7th International Workshop on Grid Computing for Complex Problems GCCP2011, October 24-26, 2011, Bratislava.
 The ex-president of SAS, Stefan Luby, also gave an interview for Slovak radio Z prvej ruky.
 KTH is planning for a cloud workshop in collaboration with StratusLab and Venus-C at the upcoming eScience 2011 conference in Sweden in December.

 Partners in NA2.2 from IPB attended LMC8 -8th Liquid Matter Conference in Vienna and the TEDx event in Belgrade.
-ILSAS organised the 7th International Workshop on Grid Computing for Complex Problems GCCP2011, October 24-26, 2011, Bratislava.
 CESNET published a year book for 2010 and hosted a workshop on campus network monitoring.

 Summary and Analysis